 The results of the survey are summarized below.
+For some multiple choice questions, the number of answers may not equal to the number of respondents and the resulting percentage of answers can exceed 100%.
 Detailed data are contained in Appendix B.